About the Stats

-Local papers can be a good source, and during the 1950' & 1960's they are really the only resource available to verify stats.
-Up until the early 2000's, they almost always contained information written by the press who was at the track covering the event.
+Local papers can be a good source, and during the 1950′ & 1960’s they are really the only resource available to verify stats.
+Up until the early 2000’s, they almost always contained information written by the press who were at the track covering the event.
 The only potential issue with newspaper sources is that they may not include post-race disqualifications if those penalties were handed out after the newspaper deadline to print the story.

-- at the Speedbowl, feature race winner trophies are rarely dated for which event they were awarded.
+- At the Speedbowl, feature race winner trophies are rarely dated for which event they were awarded.
 Many trophies may have the calendar year, but not the specific date (month/day).

 - There is typically a trophy given to the driver and the car-owner, and since they aren’t dated either, it’s too hard to decipher if any of the trophies are driver/owner duplicates.
 If someone provides us with a bunch of trophies from a particular year, we used that as a reason to keep looking for better resources to verify results, but until we do so, we wouldn’t not record or revise any specific information on our site simply because of an amount of trophies provided.

-While looking through Almanac on speedbowlhistory.com, you will see several notations & color-coded footnotes.
+While looking through our Almanac on speedbowlhistory.com, you will see several notations & color-coded footnotes.
 Below is a general description for each of them:

 - BOLD – results in bold indicated the event was scheduled to be longer than the standard feature length for that season